SageJames/Web3-Hub/Contribute/README.md

 * Issue title
 * Description of issue
 * How you discovered it
+* Mention any idea you have to solve it
 * If you can fix it or not